micmejia/bible-dump/NKJV/Hebrews/Heb 10.md

 _then He adds,_ "Their sins and their lawless deeds I will remember no more."

 ###### 18
-Now where there is [^e]remission of these, _there is_ no longer an offering for sin. ## Hold Fast Your Confession
+Now where there is remission of these, _there is_ no longer an offering for sin. ## Hold Fast Your Confession

 ###### 19
-Therefore, brethren, having boldness[^f] to enter the Holiest by the blood of Jesus,
+Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus,

 ###### 20
 by a new and living way which He consecrated for us, through the veil, that is, His flesh,